SpaceXLaunchBot/SpaceXLaunchBot/README.md

 # Planned

- - Provide a "subscribed" channel with up to date information about upcoming SpaceX launches
+ - Provide a "subscribed" channel that will be notified with up to date information about upcoming SpaceX launches
  - `!addchannel` - Subscribe the channel to the bots notification service - admins only